PC Community Care Pharmacy

 Creating the I’m Helping Myself ® Approach to Healthcare

-Uninsured Free Clinic patients, who receive their medications at the PC Community Care Pharmacy site, experience an 8 step counseling education approach that assists the patient in more fully understanding their specific medical condition (most have 4-6 chronic conditions like diabetes, high blood pressure, etc.) and the establishment of an I’m Helping Myself ® approach to their healthcare.
-Once patients accept responsibility for their healthcare, most of the typical medical recurrence challenges are avoided.
+Uninsured Free Clinic patients, who receive their medications at the PC Community Care Pharmacy site, experience an 8 step counseling education approach that assists the patient in more fully understanding their specific medical condition (most have 4-6 chronic conditions like diabetes, high blood pressure, etc.) Once patients accept responsibility for their healthcare, most of the typical medical recurrence challenges are avoided.
 We know we have reduced in our area of service the number of repeat emergency room visits for the same patient medical challenge.

 Preparing New Professionals for Interprofessional Healthcare Team Leadership

 Students at the School of Pharmacy can experience, through Community Care Pharmacy experiential rotations, opportunities for developing techniques that will allow themselves to be seen as healthcare delivery leaders rather than supporters.

 The Community Care Pharmacy greatly values its opportunity to serve the uninsured patients from area Free Clinics.
 School of Pharmacy advanced students serve, under the supervision of a state registered pharmacist, as medication and therapy educators to these uninsured patients.
 Elements of this individualized healthcare education approach prior to medication dispensing and counseling involves patient medication reconciliation, a review of most recent lab values, assessment of overall therapy progress and development of a personalized action plan aimed at ensuring the prevention of adverse drug events or potential adverse drug events.